 The best Irish pubs give customers exactly what they want without straying too far from familiar territory: Guinness beer (or some other inky stout) on tap, bottles of Irish whiskey lining the shelves, and an intimate interior filled with dark woods and mirrored booze advertisements.
 But the Irish Snug manages to have its own personality, with private booths for clandestine meetings, a cavernous basement for group outings, and a welcoming charm that feels like a second home just beyond the grit of Colfax Avenue.

 The low ceilings and even lower bar top at the Lion’s Lair make you feel like you’re knocking back beers in someone’s basement.
-And when music fires up, you’ll feel like you’ve stumbled into band practice in that basement, with a guitar neck or mic stand only inches from your head.
+And when the music fires up, you’ll feel like you’ve stumbled into band practice in that basement, with a guitar neck or mic stand only inches from your head.
 While Denver’s dive bars continue to disappear, the Lion’s Lair just keeps getting grungier; it’s a living piece of Colfax history that we hope never changes.

 When owner Sean Kenyon grabbed the address next to Williams & Graham and prepared to install a more casual neighborhood bar, he wondered if Occidental would mostly function as a waiting room for its sibling, which sometimes sees waits of three hours.
-Two years later, he has his answer: This bar has an identity and a following all its own.
+Several years later, he has his answer: This bar has an identity and a following all its own.
 Occidental’s punk-rock vibe and open seating have made it a neighborhood mainstay, a casual place to get an excellent cocktail or a beer without pretense.

 The PS Lounge is a throwback like no other.
 The cash-only bar still looks and feels straight out of the ’80s, which is when it opened.
 Owner Pete Siahamis calls it a “girls’ bar,” and makes sure every woman who crosses the threshold gets a single rose and a syrupy-sweet Alabama Slammer shot.
 It’s a go-to pre-game location for people getting ready to hit the Colfax bars hard or heading to the Bluebird for a show.
 But the PS Lounge is also a perfect spot for a long chat with an old friend, and a great place to make new ones.